 Bravado as a Barrier

 A person displaying bravado is not concerned with his or her own safety.
 They are only concerned with looking courageous.
 This does not make the individual brave.
 It makes the individual dangerous.
 Once a person gets into the bravado mindset, the critical first two steps in the formation of situational awareness (purposefully capturing clues and cues and comprehending clues and cues into meaning) can be flawed.

 First responders performing brave acts of heroism are part of our noble vocation.
-But nowhere did any firefighter ever take an oath that said they were required to purposefully ignore all signs of danger and perform in a manner of reckless disregard for their own safety or for the safety of other responders.
+But nowhere did any first responder ever take an oath that said they were required to purposefully ignore all signs of danger and perform in a manner of reckless disregard for their own safety or for the safety of other responders.

 There are several ways a responder gripped by bravado may miss or disregard the critical clues and cues (signs of danger):

 - Being so narrowly focused to performing a heroic task that critical (deadly) clues and cues are missed.

 - Seeing the critical (deadly) clues and cues and, with conscious awareness, choosing to ignore them.

 - Believing the critical (deadly) clues and cues are not as bad as they might appear and dismissing them.